Blendify/blender-manual/trunk/blender_docs/manual/editors/sequencer/strips/types/effects/multicam.rst

 .. figure:: /images/editors_sequencer_stips_mulitcam.png

+   Multi camera editing setup.

-- Now select the multicam strip, if you take a look at the strip options (N-key), you will notice, that multicam is a rather simple effect strip: it just takes a selected channel as it's input.
+- Now select the multicam strip, if you take a look at the strip options (N-key), you will notice, that multicam is a rather simple effect strip: it just takes a selected channel as its input.
-  That's all.
+  That is all.
 The magic comes with the convenient keyboard layout.
-- When you select the multicam strip, the keys 1-9 are mapped to a python handler, that does a cut on the multicam and changes it's input.
+- When you select the multicam strip, the keys 1-9 are mapped to a python handler, that does a cut on the multicam and changes its input.
 - So: you select the multicam strip, you start playback and press the keys for the correct input while watching your show.
-- You'll end up with a small multicam selector strip for every cut.
+- You will end up with a small multicam selector strip for every cut.

-In reality, it boils down to: watch a few seconds to see, what's coming, watch it again and do a rough cut using the number keys, do some fine tuning by selecting the outer handles of two neighboring multicam for A/B rolling.
+In reality, it boils down to: watch a few seconds to see, what iss coming, watch it again and do a rough cut using the number keys, do some fine tuning by selecting the outer handles of two neighboring multicam for A/B rolling.